 What is low-impact living?

-The destruction of the biosphere (our literal and only life-support system) is accelerating, with nothing in place to stop it.
-We’ve reached a point now where the concepts of ‘progress’ and ‘development’ are no longer valid.
-Life is likely to be very different for the next few generations, with broken supply chains due to runaway global temperatures and biodiversity loss, mass migrations, resource depletion, destruction of community, power concentration and war.
-There has to be a fresh start – a new era, of strong communities, local provisioning and shorter supply chains.
-We’re now focusing on preparing for the ongoing collapse of corporate capitalism, via: a) self-provisioning via low-impact living, and b) community provisioning via the commons economy.
+In a world dominated by a corporate empire that makes huge profits from extraction and war, we’ve reached a point now where the concepts of ‘progress’ and ‘development’ are no longer valid.
+Life is likely to be very different for the next few generations, with broken supply chains, mass migrations, resource depletion, destruction of the biosphere (our literal and only life-support system), destruction of community, and more power concentration and war.
+There has to be a new era, of strong communities, local provisioning and shorter supply chains.
+We’re focusing on helping reduce human impact on the biosphere by providing alternatives to empire, via self-provisioning and commons.
 Adopting any of our topics is an act of rebellion against the current system.

 It’s not about ‘prepping’ either, which is individualistic, and usually includes hoarding weapons and ammunition to protect resources from others.
 We’re advocating self-reliance, but within a context of mutual aid and commons provisioning.
 Low-impact living will be more difficult for some than others – but there’s something that everyone can do.